emregoynugur/PolicyOBDA/README.md

 The project is being developed with [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-The easiest way to run the project is installing [Eclipse](https://www.eclipse.org/downloads/) (or your favorite IDE) and import the code as a [Maven](https://maven.apache.org/install.html) project.
+The easiest way to run the project is installing [Eclipse](https://www.eclipse.org/downloads/) (or your favorite IDE) and importing the code as a [Maven](https://maven.apache.org/install.html) project.
 The IDE should automatically download all the dependencies.

 We use the [Fast Downward](http://fast-downward.org/) planner in our tests.
 We recommend using the source code provided in our repository, as we had to make a slight change (disabled `verify_axiom_predicates` function in `/translate/normalize.py` file) in the code.
 (This issue will be addressed in the future.)
 See the [instructions](http://www.fast-downward.org/ObtainingAndRunningFastDownward) to compile the planner.
+Be sure to compile the planner before you try running the smart home example.

 ### Configuration File